LitoMore/litomore.me/content/posts/2024-10-29-how-does-the-powershell-phishing-attack-work.md

 +++
-title = "How does the PowerShell phishing attack work" date = 2024-10-29T06:57:18+08:00 aliases = ["posts/how-does-the-windows-r-scam-work"]
+title = "How Does the PowerShell Phishing Attack Work" date = 2024-10-29T06:57:18+08:00 aliases = ["posts/how-does-the-windows-r-scam-work"]